colcon/colcon-mixin-repository/README.md

 colcon mixin update default
 ```

+### Use a local mixin repository

+The `index` as well as the mixins can also be local files.
-It is also possible to use the index.yaml and mixin files locally:
+That is e.g. useful when iterating on the mixin files before publishing them:

 ```
 git clone https://github.com/colcon/colcon-mixin-repository.git
 colcon mixin add default file://`pwd`/colcon-mixin-repository/index.yaml
 ```

-The index.yaml and .mixin files can then be edited and mixin update run to use those changes.
+After editing either the `index.yaml` file or any of the `.mixin` files `mixin update default` needs to be run again.

 How to use the information
 --------------------------